eweix/extemporary-percolation/src/site/notes/Website/Home.md

 # Welcome.
 Hi!

-I'm {insert name here} and I do things.
+I'm 吴子夫 and I do things.
 I play the contrabass, geek out over languages and science, and consume inordinate amounts of books.
 I like the outdoors, storytelling, and olive green (and pastel purple or lavender, but my siblings seem to hate me for it).

 I write things.
 Sometimes, those things are even sane and fun to read.
 This garden is a semi-curated selection of that writing.
 It also has some notes and random thoughts that I've decided to throw out here for my own purposes.